 I did a hackathon for the first time at T-Mobile.
 I didn’t know what to expect but it was a great experience.
 We were presented with real like problems and were instructed to create a solution using IOT (internet of things).
 We chose from a list of hardware and created a program that would solve one of the issues.
 I wasn’t familiar with the hardware but I know Node and APIs, which were key to getting the data we needed and producing a great product.
 More important than technical knowledge, I have the ability to collaborate with different people.
 That was one of the great things I learned at Code Fellows, and it’s relevant today in my career.
 The PowerPoint presentation didn’t work for our pitch, but we still placed second and I really enjoyed the experience.

-What do you do in your new role at Microsoft?
+What do you do in your role at Microsoft?

-Now I work as a Customer Support Engineer for Azure’s Top 100 clients.
-I take cases and help troubleshoot issues with customers until we find solutions.
+Now I work as a Cloud Engineer for Azure’s Top 100 clients.
+I take cases and help troubleshoot issues with customers until we find solutions by providing support through chat and tickets, improving customer experience throughout Azure and supporting various technologies in the cloud environment.

 Sounds like the role combines your technical skills and your interpersonal skills—what does the technical side of the role involve?